Preranapagar/100_Days_of_Coding/README.md

 * {Day 20 :[Assign Cookies]}
 * {Day 21 :[Name Numerology]}
 * {Day 22 :[Creating log file, Getting Specific extention files from directory, Rename file's current extension with given extension, Copying data from one directory to another, Copying files with specific extension to new directory]}
-* {Day 23 :[Script to copy files, Script to create checksum log, Script to crete log of duplicates, Script to create log of duplicates and delete duplicates]}